 - Choose open-book or project-based formats for lower-stakes exams.

-How to Choose an Online Proctoring Solution
+How to Choose the Right Online Proctoring Software

 How Much Does Online Proctoring Cost?